futoin/specs/draft/ftn7_iface_invoker_concept.md

 1. event 'connect' - called on bi-directional channels when connection is established
 1. event 'close' - called when interface is unregistered or CCM shutdown
-1. event 'disconnect' - called on bi-directional channel on disconnect, but not 'close' condition
+1. event 'disconnect' - called on bi-directional channel on disconnect
 1. void call( AsyncSteps as, name, params [, upload_data [, download_stream [, timeout ]]] )
     * generic FutoIn function call interface
     * result is passed through AsyncSteps.success() as a map